alexandra-simeonova/drafts/getting-started.md

 ## Setup

-Add Luigi to your project dependencies.
+1. Add Luigi to your project dependencies.

 ```
 npm install --save @kyma-project/luigi-core
 npm install --save @kyma-project/luigi-client
 ```

+2. Give Luigi exclusive control over the entry index.html file.
+If you have a single page application, transfer it to a two-page application.
+Your app should run to make sure the existing router doesn't interfere.

 ## Installation

 How to install Luigi depends on which framework you want to use for your project.